VA-Adapter: Adapting Ultrasound Foundation Model to Echocardiography Probe Guidance: Introduction

-In this paper, we aim to build upon the ultrasound foundation model's ability to interpret cardiac ultrasound images by equipping it with the capability to understand three-dimensional cardiac structures and reason about probe adjustment actions.
+In this paper, we aim to build upon the ultrasound foundation model's ability to interpret cardiac ultrasound images by equipping it with the capability to understand three-dimensional (3D) cardiac structures and reason about probe adjustment actions.
 First, to preserve the basic capabilities learned by foundation model from large-scale data as much as possible, we employ a parameter-efficient fine-tuning strategy called Adapter, which freezes the foundation model's image encoder and only optimizes the parameters within the adapter.
-Meanwhile, we observe that sonographers in practice often leverage information from past explorations, including image and action sequences, to optimize their decision-making.
-Inspired by this, we meticulously design a Vision-Action Adapter (VA-Adapter) to process sequential information and learn about the three-dimensional structure of the heart from it.
-Specifically, VA-Adapters are inserted into the deeper layers of the image encoder of foundation model, as the features in the shallow layers are typically more general, while the features in the deeper layers are usually more task-relevant \cite{yang2024mma}.
-Finally, extensive experiments demonstrate that the VA-Adapter equips diagnostic foundation models with better probe guidance capability at a low training cost.
+Further, to better exploit individual 3D anatomy, we propose a Vision–Action Adapter (VA-Adapter) that encodes vision–action sequences and learns individual-specific cardiac structure from them.
+Specifically, VA-Adapters are inserted into deeper encoder layers of foundation model, where features are more task-relevant~\cite{yang2024mma}.
+Finally, extensive experiments show that the VA-Adapter equips diagnostic foundation models with better probe guidance capability at a low training cost.